balparda/fapfavorites/README.md

   'duplicates_registry': {
     tuple(sorted({sha1, sha2, ...})): {  # the key is the set of duplicates
+      'sources': {  # for each method that contributed: the scores that turned up, pair by pair Literal['percept', 'average', 'diff', 'wavelet', 'cnn']: {
+          tuple(sorted({sha1, sha2})): float_score_for_sha1_sha2_pair,
+          tuple(sorted({sha1, sha2})): float_score_for_sha1_sha2_pair,
+          ...
+        },
+        ...
+      },
+      'verdicts': {  # stores the decisions on each case, what to do with the files
         sha1: Literal['new', 'false', 'keep', 'skip'],  # what to do with sha1
         sha2: Literal['new', 'false', 'keep', 'skip'],  # what to do with sha2
             # 'new': this is a new entry to this set, so it needs a new revision
             # 'false': this is a false positive
             #      (if the set has only 2 hashes, then either both are 'false' or neither is!)
             # 'keep': this is "ignore", meaning image will not be affected, will be kept
             # 'skip': this image will be skipped, meaning disappear/delete
         ...
+      }
     }
   }